muscaa/telebot-rccar-esp32/README.md

 ### #2.
 Library books tracking system

 The system allows to store the data of the books in a library.
-The user can add books by specifying title, author, types, search and display books by title, author and availability, borrow books for a number of days and return borrowed books.
+The user can add books by specifying title, author, types and location, search and display books by title, author and availability, borrow books for a number of days and return borrowed books.

 ### #3.
 Bicycle reservation system